:

 Check if you can include a booking link.
 This streamlined approach encourages higher conversion rates and helps potential customers book with confidence.

 You might have to provide extra information depending on the type of business you want to list.
-For example, a hotel will have to submit the following:
+For example, a hotel may have to submit its check-in procedure, minimum stay requirement, price range and other specific details.

 • Accessible features